dwyfrequency/Fullstack-Academy-Notes/core-topics/gatsby/gatsby.md

 ...GatsbyImageSharpFixed - throws error in graphiql but works with actual gatsby

+specifying the width and height provides us with our image scaled to that size

 ```
 {
   fixed: file(relativePath: { eq: "defaultBcg.jpeg" }) {